 - Housing information relating your Council tenancy

-- National identifiers such as; NHS & NI numbers
+- National identifiers such as; NHS and NI numbers

 - Visual images, personal appearance and behaviour